sshirokov/hinge/README.md

 and have a chain of callbacks invoked that are expecting that event with the parameters.

-The event emitters of hinge are sent and delivered asyncronously so that a long chain of even subscribers will not block the event machine execution.
+The events of hinge are sent and delivered asyncronously so that a long chain of even subscribers will not block the event machine execution.